neura-sx/graphene-book/book/multi-sig/tutorial-creating-multi-sig.md

 * `<approving-account-1-ID>` - the ID of the first approving account, e.g. `1.2.129`,
 * `<approving-account-2-ID>` - the ID of the second approving account, e.g. `1.2.130`.

-Let's assume you want the multi-sig account to be controlled by two approving accounts, each of them having a 50% control, and you want the vote thershold required to access the funds in this account to be set to 100%.
+Let's assume you want the multi-sig account to be controlled by two approving accounts, each of them having a 50% control, and you want the vote threshold required to access the funds in this account to be set to 100%.
 Obviously, you could choose a different configuration.

-Run the `add_operation_to_builder_transaction` command to define the new multi-sig account:
+Run the `add_operation_to_builder_transaction` command to define the multi-sig account to be created:
 ```
 add_operation_to_builder_transaction <builder-handle-ID> [ 5, { \
 "registrar": "<your-base-account-ID>", \